Are your tanks FDA compliant?

 Have wineries used your tanks successfully?

-Many wineries have won national and local medals for wine made in our tanks.
-I personally have used these tanks in my winemaking since 1992 and have won over 50 medals.
+Many wineries have won local and national medals for wine made in our tanks.
+I personally have used these tanks in my winemaking since 1992 and have won over 70 medals.
 I was asked recently if I could guarantee that our tanks would make good wine.
-For over 10, heart 000 years mankind has tried to make great wine and there is no guarantee.
-I love to quote a local Italian winemaker I interviewed. “somea time ia makea good wine and somea time ia make bad wine, pharmacy it’s whatever God gives you”.
+For over 10,000 years mankind has tried to make great wine and there is no guarantee.
+I love to quote a local Italian winemaker I interviewed. “somea time ia makea good wine and somea time ia make bad wine, it’s whatever God gives you”.

 How do I clean the tanks?